FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 1. Log in to the OPNsense dashboard.
 2. Navigate to "Interfaces" and then "Settings".
-3. Make sure the offloading features are disbaled to ensure proper operation of the IPS.
+3. Ensure that offloading features are disabled to ensure proper operation of the IPS

 ![31](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/59f35dba-198a-4e7f-a25d-5177040604a9)